visualizenews/corona/index.markdown

     * Avoid crowded places
     * If you have flu-like symptoms, stay home and contact the emergency number: don't go to your doctor, don't go the the ER
   hidden: true
 - template: chart
   show_title: true
-  appearance: Large
-  title: How does the relation between the number of active cases and recovered people
-    change over time?
-  explanation: In this chart, we shown the number of daily active cases as a bar.
-    The distance between the bar and the x-axis represents the number of people that did officially recover.
-Our hope is to see the coloured bar shrink and then disappear while it moves further from the bottom.
-  placeholder_id: cases-recovered
-  object: casesRecovered
-  introduction: Let's see how people who tested positive to COVID-19 and people who
-    officially recovered from the condition relate in Italy and in each Italian region.
-  hidden: false
-- template: chart
-  show_title: true
   appearance: Centered